 Integrative treatment for Ewing Sarcoma emphasizes a patient-centered approach, where treatments are customized based on the patient's unique condition, needs, and preferences.
 This approach not only aims at treating the cancer but also at minimizing side effects, promoting mental well-being, and improving overall quality of life.

-It's important for patients to communicate openly with their healthcare team about their interest in integrative therapies.
+Patients need to communicate openly with their healthcare team about their interest in integrative therapies.
 Some therapies may interact with standard treatments, so all decisions should be made under the guidance of experienced medical professionals specializing in cancer care.

 In conclusion, integrative treatment for Ewing Sarcoma represents a promising approach to cancer care, offering hope and support to those affected by this challenging disease.
 With ongoing research and advancements in treatment methodologies, the outlook for patients continues to improve.